 As it were, Jesus is pronouncing, "Yes, I am the Son of God... because I give glory to my Father!"
 Even in the Garden of Gethsemane, Jesus again pronounces, "Not my will but yours be done."
 So that on the cross, when the last vestige of this temptation comes again in this similar proposal, "If you are the Messiah, save yourself and us," Jesus consistently holds on to the terms of the Father: He embraces his ultimate act of self-effacement and the greatest possible humiliation of the Messiah--death.

-Even in this season of Lent, we can quite easily fall into the pharisaic pit of hypocrisy by doing good, pious, charitable practices such as fasting, almsgiving, and prayer for the wrong reasons, selfish reasons—to show off our “holiness.”
-Jesus again reminds us that our business is to give glory not to our names but to the Father’s name.
+Even in this season of Lent, we can quite easily fall into the pharisaic pit of hypocrisy by doing good, pious, charitable practices such as fasting, almsgiving, and prayer for the wrong reasons—selfish reasons—to show off our "holiness."
+Jesus again reminds us that our business is not to give glory to our names but to the Father's name.
+This Lent, let us examine the subtle ways in which our egos might influence our actions, even in the guise of doing good.

 Give me the grace to live each day for the greater glory of Your Name.
 Amen.